-- 5.4.18 Food waste will not be permitted in the new subscription garden waste bins, as per the Controlled Waste Regulations 2012, which mandates that food waste is collected free of charge.
-A charge can be levied for garden waste collections but does not include food waste. - 5.4.19 For those not wishing to pay for a garden waste subscription service, food waste can be placed in the grey bin which will be reclaimed through our current disposal process of Mechanical Biological Treatment (MBT) in which organic material is extracted and composted. - 5.4.20 It is anticipated that under the current Government's Waste and Resources Strategy, and as set out in the Environmental Protection Act 2021, it will be the duty of all waste collection authorities to provide a separate weekly food waste collection from all domestic and commercial properties in the near future
+- 5.4.17 Garden waste collected through the new subscription service would continue to be composted under the current County Council's Waste Disposal arrangements.
+We are working with the County Council to understand how our proposed changes will impact on their contractual arrangements with no additional charges to HDC.
+The precedent for this has already been set by Fenland District Council who introduced garden waste charging in FY 2017/18. - 5.4.18 Food waste will not be permitted in the new subscription garden waste bins, as per the Controlled Waste Regulations 2012, which mandates that food waste is collected free of charge.
+A charge can be levied for garden waste collections but does not include food waste. - 5.4.19 For those not wishing to pay for a garden waste subscription service, their green waste should be taken to the nearest Household Recycling Centre (HRC).
+However, there is a likelihood that this could be displaced into the grey bin which has implications for the County's Waste PFI Contract.
+This would also be the case for any food waste placed into the grey bin. - 5.4.20 It is anticipated that under the current Government's Waste and Resources Strategy, and as set out in the Environmental Protection Act 2021, it will be the duty of all waste collection authorities to provide a separate weekly food waste collection from all domestic and commercial properties in the near future.